-The Paint Factory has also become one of Brisbane’s most sought after filming locations and settings for artists, musicians and producers to tell stories and bring their artistic visions to life.
+The Paint Factory has further become one of Brisbane’s most sought-after filming locations and settings for artists, musicians and producers to tell stories and bring their artistic visions to life.

-Our vision is to continue to encourage and facilitate the use of The Paint Factory as a place of creativity and ensure that it remains a hub for community-based activity.
+Our vision is to continue to encourage and facilitate use of The Paint Factory as a place of creativity and ensure it remains a hub for community-based activity.

 CURRENT MEMBERS OF OUR ARTS COLLECTIVE ARE:

 Ryan has been using the studio space at The Paint Factory since 2017, working on his visual art pieces which comment on social issues.
 Ryan’s work is included in collections and exhibitions throughout Australia, the US, China, Palestine, Japan and the Netherlands and he has been the artist-in-residence at the Tweed Regional Gallery and Cicada Press’s Indigenous Residency Program.
 Ryan said having a studio at The Paint Factory had been a major benefit to his work.
 “Due to the number of artists working at the site there is an informal collective dynamic, where we can bounce ideas off each other and support studio experimentation,” he said.
 “Having studio space at The Paint Factory has been a critical element in the successes and career development I have experienced in recent years.”